-The Graphic LCD allows you to print with the TAZ 3D printer without needing to have a computer connected or use host software such as Printrun.
+The Graphic LCD allows you to print with the TAZ 3D printer without needing to have a computer connected or using host software such as Printrun.
 This will allow for more efficient space in the workspace and free up a computer for other tasks.

-In the following sections you will find general information on using the Graphic LCD, how to transfer .gcode files to the included sd card, heat up the printer, start a print, and make configuration adjustments.
+In the following sections you will find general information on using the Graphic LCD, how to transfer .gcode files to the included SD card, heat up the printer, start a print, and make configuration adjustments.

-6.1 GLCD Controller or Printrum Host?
+3.1 GLCD Controller or Printrun Host?

 The Graphical LCD Controller is perfect for normal day to day printing and will be used in the majority of your print jobs.
-However, there are some instances where you will want to use Printrun instead of the GLCD Controller.
+However, in some instances- you will want to use Printrun instead of the GLCD Controller.
 A few examples of when you would want to plug the USB cable back in and use Printrun:

-- When performing calibration checks a number of manual movements are required.
+- A number of manual movements are required to perform calibration checks.
 Because of this it is easier and faster to make the required manual movements within Printrun.
-Calibration checks can be done with the Graphic LCD, but require a number of repetitive menu selections. - Printrun offers a number of extra options for advanced users, including: custom gcode input, output display, and pronsole.
-Pronsole is the command line portion of Printrun which can be used in scripts for automation or controlling a printer through remote access (SSH for example).
+Calibration checks can be done with the Graphic LCD, but require a number of repetitive menu selections. - Printrun offers a number of extra options for advanced users, including custom gcode input, output display, and pronsole.
+Pronsole is the command line portion of Printrun that can be used in scripts for automation or controlling a printer through remote access, for example, SSH.

-6.2 Multiple Connections
+3.2 Multiple Connections

-Because the TAZ 3D printer can be controlled by the Graphic LCD and by host software, caution is advised when connecting to the printer through USB.
-A general rule is: once you have started a print with either the Graphic LCD or Printrun, for the rest of the print only use that controller.
+Because the TAZ 3D printer can be controlled by the Graphic LCD and by host software, caution is advised when connecting to the printer through USB as the print can be interrupted when connecting or disconnecting the USB cable.
+A general rule is: once you have started a print with either the Graphic LCD or Printrun, for the rest of the print use only that controller.
 When printing with the Graphic LCD, never try to connect through USB in the Printrun host software; wait until the print is complete, and then connect in Printrun.

-6.3 Putting Print Files On the SD Card
+3.3 Putting Print Files on the SD Card

-To print from the Graphic LCD you will need to transfer .gcode print files onto the SD card.
+To print from the Graphic LCD, you will need to transfer .gcode print files onto the SD card.
 Follow the normal steps, as explained in the Slic3r chapter, to create .gcode print files on your computer.
 Insert the SD card into your computer using a SD reader slot or USB SD card reader.
-Open a file browser / manager and locate the created .gcode files; drag and drop or paste the .gcode files to the SD card.
+Open a file browser- / -manager and locate the created .gcode files; drag and drop or paste the .gcode files to the SD card.
 Once the files have transferred, eject the SD card from your computer and insert it back into the SD card slot on the left side of the Graphic LCD case.

-6.4 Printing with the Graphic LCD
+3.4 Printing With the Graphic LCD